Karan11000/tezos-example/README.md

 # Note :
-This project provides you the knowledge of how to integrate your frontend and smart contract with the Tezos blockchain
+This project provides you the knowledge of how to integrate your frontend and smart contract with the Tezos blockchain using taquito

 # Getting Started with Create React App